 3. Shambalaa hostel

-Just 150 meters from Easy Tiger, is Shambalaa hostel and they actually work side by side so you can use the facilities of Easy Tiger.
-Having just opened in April 2017, everything in Shambalaa is new with Angkor Wat inspired bathrooms and will give you a relaxing and chilled out time.
+Just 150 meters from Easy Tiger, you’ll find Shambalaa hostel and they actually work side by side so you can use the facilities of Easy Tiger.
+Having opened in April 2017, everything in Shambalaa is new, and top that off with Angkor Wat inspired bathrooms.
+If you want to relax and just hang out, this is your place.
 And like Easy Tiger, they only have dorms at Shambalaa.

 Booking via email only: email@example.com